Trump is raising expectations heading into the Iowa caucuses. Now he has to meet them

 “I have a lot of confidence,” she said of Trump’s chances next week as she scanned the crowded North Iowa Events Center.
 “I just look at the number of people who are here and I think, how can they all be wrong?”

-Of all the candidates on the ground in Iowa this week, only DeSantis is predicting an outright victory over Trump.
-He moved his entire campaign leadership to the state in recent months and visited each of Iowa’s 99 counties.

-“You’re going to see an earthquake on Jan.
-15,” DeSantis told dozens of supporters at a downtown bar in Dubuque.

-____ AP writers Jill Colvin, Michelle L. Price and Hannah Fingerhut contributed to this report.
+____ AP writers Michelle L. Price and Hannah Fingerhut contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.